How to measure the entropy of a mesoscopic system via thermoelectric transport

 Fig.~\ref{fig:exp}a and b depict the experimental data for $G$ and $V_{th}$, respectively, for a pair of CB peaks.
-Interestingly, the data show that at points of apparent particle-hole symmetry in the conductance (e.g. arrow in Fig.~\ref{fig:exp}b and crossing point in Fig.~\ref{fig:th}b), $V_{th}$ does not vanish as would be expected from the usual, spin-degenerate QD, described by the standard single-impurity Anderson model \cite{Costi2010}.
-In the following we detail our analysis of these CB peaks.
-As mentioned above, in the present case where $T<\Gamma \simeq 550\mu eV$, in applying our method of finding the entropy of the system, we use the temperature $T$ as an additional fitting parameter.
-The results of fitting the TR to Eq.~\ref{eq:TRdeg} \footnote{Due to the limited availability of the data we used $G(\mu,T)$ instead of $G(\mu,\gamma_2 T)$ to estimate $\mathrm{TR}^{NI}$ through the Mott relation.
-However, this should make a little difference when $T<\Gamma$.} are depicted in Fig.~\ref{fig:exp}c.
-As can be seen in the figure, there is a good agreement between the fit and the observed TR in the vicinity of each peak, again using only a couple of fitting parameters to fit the whole curve (See SM S3), illustrating the experimental validity of our approach.
+Interestingly, the data show that at points of apparent particle-hole symmetry in the conductance (e.g. arrow in Fig.~\ref{fig:exp}b and crossing point in Fig.~\ref{fig:th}b), $V_{th}$ does not vanish as would be expected from the usual, spin-degenerate QD, described by the standard single-impurity Anderson model \cite{Costi2010}. \YM{This experimental observation (see also Refs.~\onlinecite{Scheibner2005,Svilans2018}) is to this day an unresolved puzzle in the field (see Ref.~\onlinecite{Karki2017} for an attempt to resolve this puzzle).}